Meet Our Staff & Indigenous Partners

 James Lual Atak

 James is the founder and executive director of New Life Ministry (NLM) located along the border of Darfur.
 During the Sudanese Civil War, James’ village was attacked and he began a three-month trek by foot to Ethiopia with other Lost Boys.
 Violence in Ethiopia caused them to flee again toward Kenya.
 It was during this period that he was conscripted as a child soldier, carrying an AK-47 and leading other armed children.
 When he was eventually released, James lived in the refugee camps in Kenya where he attended school, and eventually earned the opportunity for a visa to the USA.
 Just as he was about to travel, he had an epiphany, and decided to return home to protect and support other survivors of the warfare in his country.
 In 2005, NLM became the founding member of the anti-trafficking network that today spans Sudan and South Sudan.
 In 2018, James was awarded the Tanenbaum Peacemaker in Action award for his years of dedication to transforming lives in warzones.
-Read more about NLM: Where We Work
+James was also interviewed by the West Point Center for Oral History in 2019 on his experience as a child soldier.

 Peter Lomago